Codecademy/docs/content/kotlin/concepts/datetime/terms/toDateTimePeriod/toDateTimePeriod.md

 - **duration:** This is a Duration object representing a length of time.

-The method returns a DateTimePeriod object, which is a normalized representation of the input duration in terms of larger time units (years, months, days, etc.).
+> **Note:** The method returns a DateTimePeriod object, which is a normalized representation of the input duration in terms of larger time units (years, months, days, etc.).

 ## Example